The above image is a typical road nudge. It draws road users’ attention to two choices; either go straight or turn.

 This post dips a toe into its ocean of knowledge base.

-A brief history about nudging
+A brief history of nudging

 The nudge roots date back to the early 1970s.
 That was when cognitive and social psychology research started to gain traction.
 It begins with the influential research papers published by Amos Tversky and Daniel Kahneman in 1972 and 1974

 :"Judgement under uncertainty:Heuristics and Biases".

 Since then, many research giants have made enormous contributions to this field.
 The leading figures are Richard Thaler, Cass Sunstein, Robert Cialdini, and Dan Ariely; two of them won Nobel prizes: Daniel Kahneman and Richard Thaler.
 And, there are many more behavioural science researchers and practitioners around the world.

 Nudge for behaviour change has travelled a long long way since 2008.
 It gained momentum with the publication of Richard Thaler and Cass Sunstein’s book, “Nudge” in 2008.
 By 2010, David Cameron’s UK government established a “Nudge Unit”.
 After that, many powerful governments such as the US, Germany, France, Australia, The Netherlands, New Zealand, and Singapore have so far established such units.
 Many more are now joining the fray.
 It is simply because Nudge interventions save millions of taxpayers’ money without investing anything substantial.

 This journey begins with heuristics and cognitive biases.

 Are we rational in our day-to-day decision-making?
 Nope, particularly when we face uncertainties.
 In those situations, we use heuristics; heuristics are “mental shortcuts”.
 It saves time, and helps us to make quick decisions without much thinking.
 However, these same heuristics can lead us to make erroneous decisions with serious consequences also.